Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_registers.md

 a minimum value but not a maximum.
 * The worst case scenario is that the SCL rise time is very long and the SDA rise time is very short.
-* The duration is affected by SCL_LATENCY as described in section `47.3.2.4`.
+* The duration is affected by SCL_LATENCY as described in section `47.3.1.4 Timing Parameters`.

 ### t<sub>SU;STO</sub> Ideal Value
 **t<sub>SU;STO</sub> = ((CLKHI + 1 + SCL_LATENCY) x scale)</sub>**